near/nearcore/runtime/near-wallet-contract/README.md

 To use the contract you need to make sure that this crate was compiled.
 The contract is built via `build.rs` and WASM file is generated to the `./res` directory.

-If you want to use the contract from rust core, add this crate as a dependency to the Cargo.toml and use `near_wallet_contract::wallet_contract()`.
+If you want to use the contract from nearcore, add this crate as a dependency to the Cargo.toml and use `near_wallet_contract::wallet_contract()`.